 Unlike many famous veterans, Clark Gable's career was well underway by the time he enlisted in the military.
 He grew up in Ohio and showed an interest in acting early in life.
 He enjoyed early success on stage and in silent films, and later went on to work for MGM Studios.
-As he gained momentum, he won an Academy Award for "It Happened One Night" and a nomination for "Mutiny on the Bounty."
-Arguably, his most famous role was Rhett Butler in "Gone with the Wind."
+As he gained momentum, he won an Academy Award for Best Actor for "It Happened One Night" and a nomination for "Mutiny on the Bounty" and "Gone With the Wind," arguably his most famous role as Rhett Butler.

 Related: To create a personalized transition plan for yourself, and for transition guides and checklists, visit the Military.com Transition Center.

 After leaving the military, Gable jumped back into acting and retained his star status.
 His last film was "The Misfits" which he believed featured his finest performance.
-At the age of 59, he passed away on Nov.
-16, 1960 due to coronary thrombosis.
+At the age of 59, he died on Nov.
+16, 1960, from coronary thrombosis.

 Want to Learn About More Famous Veterans?